-However, clean hydrogen is expected to play a key role in the decarbonisation of sectors where other alternatives might not be feasible or be more expensive.
+Hydrogen can however also be produced from renewable energy.
+This so-called renewable hydrogen (also called green hydrogen) is expected to play a key role in the decarbonisation of sectors where other alternatives might not be feasible or be more expensive.
 This includes heavy-duty and long-range transport and energy-intensive industrial processes.

 Renewable hydrogen and decarbonisation